Data-Science-NDegree-MRusso/DSND-P5-Recommendation-Engine/Recommendation_engine_writeup.md

 ## Sect.
 II - Rank-Based Recommendations
 The first kind of recommendations that we try to provide are based on _rank_: given any user, we can provide them a list of the highest ranked items in our dataset.
-In this case, rank is measured through user-article interactions: the higher the number of interactions is, the higher the rank of the article will be considered to be.
+In this case, rank is measured through user-article interactions: the higher the number of interactions is, the higher the rank of the article will be considered.

 As an example of the outcome of this section we can see the **top 7** ranked articles: